gompiler/glc/doc/exported-org-files/milestone3.md

 languages such as C and C++ due to its garbage collection and non-native compiled code, most implementations of the JVM provide JIT compilation.
-By targeting JVM bytecode, we can take advantage of this, and our generated code will likely be faster than if we generated code in a higher-level language such as Python.

-This JIT compilation and run-time optimization sometimes allow the JVM to be faster than even ahead-of-time compiled programs, since run-time information is available for optimization purposes.
+By targeting JVM bytecode, we can take advantage of this, and our generated code will likely be faster than if we generated code in an interpreted language such as Python.
+Sometimes, the JVM can be faster than even ahead-of-time compiled programs, since run-time information is available for optimization purposes.

-<a id="orgcd1a316"></a>
+<a id="org20fc2a4"></a>

 ### Stack Based/Low Level